kovidgoyal/calibre/src/calibre/manual/faq.rst

 What formats does |app| support conversion to/from?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-|app| supports the conversion of the following formats to LRF: HTML, LIT, MOBI, PRC, EPUB, RTF, TXT, PDF and LRS.
-It also supports the conversion of LRF to LRS and HTML.
+|app| supports the conversion of the following formats to LRF: HTML, LIT, MOBI, PRC, EPUB, CBR, CBZ, RTF, TXT, PDF and LRS.
+It also supports the conversion of LRF to LRS and HTML(forthcoming).
 Note that calibre does not support the conversion of DRMed ebooks.

 What are the best formats to convert to LRF?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~